ddockers/tech241-linux/linux_intro.md

 `ls -l` gives the long view of a file so you can see permissions.

+## Linux Kill Commands
+### Start then kill a process
+`sleep` puts system to sleep for however many seconds is specified `sleep 5000 &` lists PID as well
+### Gentle kill
+`kill -1 [PID NUMBER]`

+### Harsher kill
+`kill 3000` without the signal(`-1` or others).
+It automatically uses `-15`, which is terminate.

+If you kill a parent process it will also kill the child process

+### What if the parent process doesn't die?
+`kill -9` brute force kill, kills parent processes.
+But child processes might not die and they will be zombie processes.

 ### Nano
 Nano is an in-built text editor.
 To open nano in Linux, you can follow these steps: